srivatsadavuluriiii/SpendSync-ios-backend-oreo-B-dORM-psql/CLEANUP_SUMMARY.md

 2. Test files may reference old JWT patterns
 3. API documentation may reference old authentication methods

 This cleanup significantly improves the codebase's maintainability, security, and consistency while removing technical debt accumulated from the authentication system migration.
+The iOS Swift project remains fully functional and ready for development.